rahuldebug/CoreJava/src/main/java/com/rahul/oops/OOPS.md

         3> no setters method , only getters
         4> private final class members
         5> if class contains other objects , then send only copy of the member variable , instead of sending actual member variable .(will look into cloning more )

+[JUST ONE FOLDER UP , YOU CAN SEE THE CODE]